ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 npm install --save-dev raw-loader @ckeditor/ckeditor5-theme-lark @ckeditor/ckeditor5-dev-utils
 ```

-Install the component, editor and plugins you need:
+Finally, install the component, the specific editor and plugins you want to use:

 ```bash
 npm install --save \